 For example, the calendar week begins on Sunday at 12 a.m. and ends on Saturday at 11:59 p.m.
 Your workweek doesn’t have to follow the calendar week.
 Instead, your workweek might start Wednesday at 6 a.m. and end the following Wednesday at 5:59 a.m.

 The workweek must include seven consecutive days, whether or not you have an employee working on each of the seven days.

 Workweeks are used for FLSA overtime compliance.

 Nonexempt employees can earn overtime pay based on the number of hours they work in a workweek.
-If a nonexempt employee works more than the standard FLSA 40 hour workweek, you must give the employee overtime wages (one and a half times the regular rate of pay, commonly known as time-and-a-half) for the extra time worked.
+If a nonexempt employee works more than the standard FLSA 40-hour workweek, you must give the employee overtime wages (one and a half times the regular pay rate, commonly known as time-and-a-half) for the extra time worked.